EyalAr/lwip/README.md

 0. If the pasted image exceeds the bounds of the base image, an exception is thrown.
-0. `img` is pasted in the state it was at the time `image.paste( ... )` was called, eventhough `callback` is called asynchronously.
+0. `img` is pasted in the state it was at the time `image.paste( ... )` was called, even though `callback` is called asynchronously.
 0. For transparent images, alpha blending is done according to the equations described [here](http://en.wikipedia.org/wiki/Alpha_compositing#Alpha_blending).
 0. Extra caution is required when using this method in batch mode, as the images